 How does the pelvic floor affect my sex life?

-The pelvic floor provides tension around the vaginal passage thereby increasing sexual sensation during intercourse.
+It provides tension around the vaginal passage thereby increasing sexual sensation during intercourse.
 If these muscles are over stretched and hypotonic (low tone in the muscle), they will not provide the tension required to ‘feel’ as much during intercourse.

 What are the preventive measures I can take to maintain a healthy and strong pelvic floor?

 To be truly effective in addressing any issues, it is always better to be very specific about what are the underlying causes of any health issues.
-In fact, what research demonstrates is that approximately 80% of women who are simply instructed to do pelvic floor exercises without specific instruction via real time ultrasound or an internal vaginal assessment, will do them incorrectly.
-In my experience, many women who have weakness in this region and try hard to activate their pelvic floor muscles often do exactly the opposite and perform a ‘valsalva’ motion (bearing down on the pelvic floor), which places excessive pressure on the pelvic floor – this is the opposite of what we want and therefore can lead to more issues than not doing any pelvic floor exercises.
+In fact, what research demonstrates is that approximately 80% of women who are simply instructed to do specific exercises without specific instruction via real time ultrasound or an internal vaginal assessment, will do them incorrectly.
+In my experience, many women who have weakness in this region and try hard to activate their pelvic muscles often do exactly the opposite and perform a ‘valsalva’ motion (bearing down on the pelvic floor), which places excessive pressure on the pelvic floor – this is the opposite of what we want and therefore can lead to more issues than not doing any pelvic floor exercises.

 With this perspective, I would always recommend a full holistic assessment by a suitably qualified physiotherapist to ascertain all relevant health, musculoskeletal factors and lifestyle habits that need changing.
 However, identifying and changing any of the risk factors mentioned previously would be a great start.